haskell/cabal/doc/cabal-project-description-file.rst

       project is restricted.
 Conditions may only be introduced at the top level of a project.

-      Projects have fewer :ref:`condition tests<conditions>` as only packages can have tests for flags.
-The remaining tests are available to projects, operating system, architecture, compiler and boolean constants.
+      Of the :ref:`condition tests<conditions>`, only packages can test for flags.
+Projects can test for operating system, architecture, compiler and the boolean constants.

       - :samp:`os({name})`
       - :samp:`arch({name})`